 The climate is similar to Las Vegas (which most people are also visiting Las Vegas when they come to Death Valley), so here is an extremely detailed guide on what the pack for Las Vegas!

 Like this photo?!
-It was edited in ONE CLICK using my Vegas Pack Presets!
+It was edited in ONE CLICK using my Lighroom Presets!
 Click here to check them out!

 Death Valley Itinerary